-Research & Development (R&D): Ministry of Steel is providing financial assistance for pursuing Research & Development to address the technological challenges faced by the Iron & Steel sector.
+- Research & Development (R&D): Ministry of Steel is providing financial assistance for pursuing Research & Development to address the technological challenges faced by the Iron & Steel sector.
 The thrust areas for providing financial assistance under the R&D Scheme, are development of new alternate processes & technologies to address the issues faced by the Iron & Steel Sector such as addressing climate change, waste utilization, resource efficiency, etc. The yearly budget allocated for the scheme is around Rs 5-10 crore per year.
 Out of the 35 R&D projects completed under the scheme, Process/ Knowhow developed have been adopted by the Industry in six projects and Process/ Knowhow Developed at lab scale in 23 projects.
 In six projects the outcome was not successful.
-Presently 35 R&D projects are in progress which are in various stages of completion.

-• In 2025-26, Ministry of Steel has sought R&D Project proposals in joint collaborative mode from reputed Academic Institutions, Research Laboratories and Steel Companies for pursuing R&D projects on the identified thrust areas, for providing financial assistance under the R&D Scheme.
+Presently, 24 R&D Projects are ongoing and 11 projects are under process of completion. - In 2025-26, Ministry of Steel has sought R&D Project proposals in joint collaborative mode from reputed Academic Institutions, Research Laboratories and Steel Companies for pursuing R&D projects on the identified thrust areas, for providing financial assistance under the R&D Scheme.
 The guidelines have been uploaded in the website of Ministry of Steel.
 14 new projects have been received which have been evaluated by the Evaluation Group.
-Six projects have been recommended by the Evaluation Group for consideration.
+Six projects have been recommended by the Evaluation Group for consideration by Project Approval & Monitoring Committee (PAMC).
+PAMC has approved 5 projects.

-• Steel Import Monitoring System (SIMS)
+Steel Import Monitoring System (SIMS)